-Population Authority in o charge Management / Conservation National level Regional level Plan Baltic According to the management plan, a workgroup of large carnivores is established within the Estonian Ministry of Environment.
+Population Authority in o Authority in charge Management / Cons National level Regional level Plan Baltic According to the management plan, a workgroup of large carnivores is established within the Estonian Ministry of Environment.
 Hunters' associations, local branches of the Ministry of Environment.
 LÕHMUS, A. 2001: Large Carnivore Control and Management Plan for Estonia, 2002-2011. ^a